 The Workhouse at 3208 Colerain Avenue was built in 1869 and did not have plumbing for the cells.
 Each prisoner was issued an overnight pail in lieu of a toilet.
 Zuern took the handle from a pail and, scraping it against the concrete, fashioned it into a spike.

 Deputy Pence staggered back, and Deputy Burton slammed shut the cell door with Zuern inside.
-At first, neither officer knew that Officer Pence had been stabbed; but when he lifted his shirt he saw the wound, sat down at a nearby picnic table, and lost consciousness.
-Corrections Officer James Horton called for a life squad at 10:26 p.m.
+At first, neither officer knew that Officer Pence had been stabbed; but when he lifted his shirt, he saw the wound, sat down at a nearby picnic table, and lost consciousness.
+Deputy James Horton called for a life squad at 10:26 p.m.
 They arrived at 10:35 p.m. and at 10:37 p.m. transported Deputy Pence to University Hospital.
 He was rushed to University Hospital with three holes in his heart.
 He told paramedics, “Tell my mom I’ll be okay.”
 Sheriff Lincoln Stokes arrived at the hospital about 11 p.m.
 Mrs. Pence arrived soon thereafter.

 Deputy Pence died on the operating table at 12:26 a.m. on June 10, 1984.
 He was only the second Hamilton County Sheriff’s corrections employee to be murdered in the line of duty, the other being Matron Anna Hart in 1916; and both were killed in the old Cincinnati Workhouse facility.

 Deputy Pence was survived by his mother, Evelyn Pence, and a half-sister, Sherry Behler.
 Deputy Pence’s funeral was conducted at Guardian Angels Church On June 15, 1984.
 He was then escorted by more than five hundred law enforcement officers of multiple jurisdictions, in a cortege that stretched out for more than a mile, to St. Joseph New Cemetery.